atom-haskell-archive/haskell-ghc-mod/README.md

 ## Configuration

-Only configuration options you will likely need to set are `ghcModPath` and `ghcModiPath`.
+Only configuration options you will likely need to set are `ghcModPath` and, for ghc-mod<5.4.0.0, `ghcModiPath`.
 Both need to be set to full path to `ghc-mod` and `ghc-modi` programs respectively, if those are not in your PATH.

+Note, that ghc-mod>=5.4.0.0 doesn't use `ghcModiPath` setting (instead running ghc-mod in interactive mode directly).

 There can be some problems with ghc-modi upstream, most notably, it does not work on paths with whitespace.
 If you experience problems, try disabling